umairaslamm/Ansible/day002/README.md

-# Setup a couple of vms
+# Setup a couple of vms and execute ad hoc commands

 ## Install: